-- the name and email address of the head of department, - how to submit their complaint (i.e. by email on the official University form Student Complaint Form: Head of Department Review), and - the timeframe within which the complaint must be raised. - A record of the complaint should be made which should include the following information: - each complainant's name, student ID number, and NCAD email address, - a summary of the complaint (what happened, when, where, who was involved and what the impact on the complainant was), and - the specific action to address the issue sought by the student.
+- If the complainant is not satisfied with your attempts to resolve the matter advise that the complaint can be reviewed by the Head of Department or Head of School.
+Provide complainants with the following information: - the name and email address of the head of department, - how to submit their complaint (i.e. by email on the official University form Student Complaint Form: Head of Department Review), and - the timeframe within which the complaint must be raised. - A record of the complaint should be made which should include the following information: - each complainant's name, student ID number, and NCAD email address, - a summary of the complaint (what happened, when, where, who was involved and what the impact on the complainant was), and - the specific action to address the issue sought by the student.

-Local Local Complaint Handling Checklist
+Local Complaint Handling Checklist

-Listen effectively (where the complaint is made by phone or in person)
+Listen effectively (where the complaint is made by phone or in person).

-Demonstrate empathy
+Demonstrate empathy.

-Understand the complainant's needs and the remedy sought
+Understand the complainant's needs and the remedy sought.

-Ask the right questions
+Ask the right questions.

-Offer an apology, where appropriate
+Offer an apology, where appropriate.

-Student Complaint Form: Stage 1
+Appendix 3: Student Complaint Form: Stage 1